We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - 2 cups 2% milk or full-fat coconut milk (480 ml)

-You can serve pumpkin spice latte hot or cold; both ways are popular.
-My recipe gives the instructions for making a hot pumpkin spice latte, but see the directions below for making an iced pumpkin spice latte.
+You can serve it hot or cold; both ways are popular.
+My recipe gives the instructions for making a hot version, but feel free to use cold brew coffee and serve over ice instead.

 Neither Starbucks’ recipe nor my recipe is vegan, but you can make a vegan version simply by swapping the dairy milk for full-fat coconut milk.
 Use coconut cream instead of heavy whipping cream.

-Note on Non-Dairy Milks: it’s best to use coconut milk for making pumpkin spice lattes.
+Note on Non-Dairy Milks: it’s best to use coconut milk for making lattes.
 Almond milk doesn’t contain enough fat to get a nice froth.

 The Starbucks PSL isn’t guaranteed gluten free.
-However, you can make your own gluten free pumpkin spice latte with certified gluten free ingredients.
+However, you can make your own gluten free one at home with certified gluten free ingredients.

-Yes, pumpkin spice latte does have coffee in it.
+Yes, it does have coffee in it.
 The Starbucks version is made with espresso, while my recipe uses strong coffee instead.

 Want to make a caffeine-free latte for kiddos or for when you want to go to bed early?
 Here’s how to do it!